 Secondly, your internet connection will be a key consideration.
 SIP Trunks basically consume bandwidth.
-Based on the number of phone calls you will be making and need for data bandwidth, you might have to extend your data circuit.
+Based on the number of phone calls you will be making and the need for data bandwidth, you might have to extend your data circuit.

 Benefits of SIP Trunking

 SIP Trunking is completely different from full cloud-hosted services, such as hosted PBX.
-It is a valuable transitional technology that enables enterprises to take advantage of improved communications services and at the same time continuing to derive value from present investment in on-premises equipment.
+It is a valuable transitional technology that enables enterprises to take advantage of improved communications services and at the same time continue to derive value from present investment in on-premises equipment.
 As compared to traditional phone services, SIP Trunking brings along the following benefits.